allirezamaleki/allirezamaleki/README.md

 - 👋 Hi, I’m Alireza Maleki
 - 👀 I’m interested in
-- 🌱 I’m currently learning NOTHING
+- 🌱 I’m currently learning Django, Machine learning, Deep learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...

 <!---